Home

 Malaysian and Danish Speaking population

 Malaysian and Danish speaking population is one of the factors based on which Malaysian and Danish languages can be compared.
 The total count of Malaysian and Danish Speaking population in percentage is also given.
-The percentage of people speaking Malaysian language is 1.16 % whereas the percentage of people speaking Danish language is Not Available.
+The percentage of people speaking Malaysian language is 1.16 % whereas the percentage of people speaking Danish language is 0.07 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Malaysian and Danish on Malaysian vs Danish where you will get native speakers, speaking population in percentage and native names.

 Malaysian and Danish Language Codes